THEVAPERSGUIDE

 vs. Vessel Pipe ($65)

-Both chase the pipe aesthetic, but they take different approaches:
+Both go for the pipe aesthetic, but they take different approaches:

 FeatureCartisan InspectorVessel Pipe